Time sync for Windows VMs in Azure

 Here is the output you could see and what it would mean:

 - time.windows.com - in the default configuration, w32time would get time from time.windows.com.
 The time sync quality depends on internet connectivity to it and is affected by packet delays.
-This is the usual output from the default setup.
+This is the usual output you would get on a physical machine.

 - VM IC Time Synchronization Provider - the VM is syncing time from the host.
-This usually is the result if you opt-in for host-only time sync or the NtpServer is not available at the moment.
+This is the usual output you would get on a virtual machine running on Azure.

 - Your domain server - the current machine is in a domain and the domain defines the time sync hierarchy.